Itsshraddha/Itsshraddha/README.md

 ## 🌸 Fun Fact
 I believe the best innovation happens when **logic meets creativity** 💫

 ---
-<h3 align="center">⭐ If you like what you see, consider starring some of my repositories!</h3>
----

   <img src="https://user-images.githubusercontent.com/74038190/212750155-3ceddfbd-19d3-40a3-87af-8d329c8323c4.gif" width="100%">
 <br><br>

 ### Looks like you have reach the end, farewell watcher, thank you for coming this far.
+<h3>⭐ If you like what you see, consider starring some of my repositories!</h3>

 ---